-The American Concrete Institute honored the winners of its 2019 Excellence in Concrete Construction Awards during the institute’s concrete convention and exposition in October 2019 in Cincinnati, Ohio.
+The American Concrete Institute honored the winners of its 2019 ACI Excellence in Concrete Construction Awards during the institute’s concrete convention and exposition in October 2019 in Cincinnati, Ohio.

 Also known as Ithra, the Arabic word for “enrichment,” the King Abdulaziz Center for World Culture is a 914,930-square-foot (85,000-square-meter) building surrounded by Knowledge Park, a sprawling space that inspires the imagination.

 The ACI Excellence in Concrete Construction Awards were created to honor the visions of the most creative projects in the concrete industry, while providing a platform to recognize concrete innovation, technology and excellence across the globe.
-To be eligible for participation in the Excellence Awards, projects needed to be winners at a local ACI chapter level and submitted by that chapter or chosen by one of ACI’s international partners.
+To be eligible for participation in the Excellence Awards, projects needed to be winners at a local ACI chapter level and also submitted by that chapter or chosen by one of ACI’s international partners.

-An independent panel of esteemed industry professionals judged projects and selected winners based on architectural and engineering merit, creativity, innovative construction techniques or solutions, innovative use of materials, ingenuity, sustainability, resilience and functionality.
+An independent panel of esteemed industry professionals both judged projects and selected winners based on architectural and engineering merit, creativity, innovative construction techniques or solutions, innovative use of materials, ingenuity, sustainability, resilience and functionality.

 Other winning projects included:

 The Qatar National Library is one of the first buildings in Qatar with cast-in-place white concrete, so the project faced the challenges of workability, placing methodology/sequence and finishing.
 To provide both an unobstructed view and vast plaza space within the building, the entire roof has the support of 4-foot-diameter columns.
 To transfer loading, multiple columns also required a structural steel cruciform to be cast embedded for the structural connection.
 With some columns 59-feet high, it required multiple placements.

 Second Place: Metro State University of Denver – Aerospace & Engineering Sciences Building, Denver, Colorado.